EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl/ssl.md

 ##Outputs

+<b>Bytes decrypted on the back-end (secondary card) (DecHwBeSecondary)</b>
+Number of bytes decrypted on the back-end in hardware on secondary card.

+<b>Bytes decrypted on the front-end (secondary card) (DecHwFeSecondary)</b>
+Number of bytes decrypted on the front-end in hardware on secondary card.

+<b>Bytes encrypted on the back-end (secondary card) (EncHwBeSecondary)</b>
+Number of bytes encrypted on the back-end in hardware on secondary card.

+<b>Bytes encrypted on the front-end (secondary card) (EncHwFeSecondary)</b>
+Number of bytes encrypted on the front-end in hardware on secondary card.

+<b>Bytes decrypted (secondary card) (DecHwSecondary)</b>
+Number of bytes decrypted in hardware on secondary card.

+<b>Bytes encrypted (secondary card) (EncHwSecondary)</b>
+Number of bytes encrypted in hardware on secondary card.

+<b>Secondary card utilization (%) (SSLCryptoUtilStat2nd)</b>
+Utilization of the hardware crypto resource.
+Only valid values are 0-100%.
+Only works on N3FIPS+N3 hybrid platform.

+<b>SSL crypto utilization (%) (SSLCryptoUtilStat)</b>
+Utilization of the hardware crypto resource.
+Only valid values are 0-100%.
+Only works on platforms with Nitrox-3 chips.

+<b># Secondary SSL cards UP (SSLCardUPSecondary)</b>
+Number of Add on SSL cards that are UP.

+<b># Secondary SSL cards present (SSLCardsSecondary)</b>
+Number of secondary SSL crypto cards present on the NetScaler appliance.

 <b># SSL cards UP (SSLCardUP)</b>
 Number of SSL cards that are UP.
 If the number of cards UP is lower than a threshold, a failover is initiated.